NiC0x36/IOTA-SmartContracts-Template-Rust/README.md

 A simple template used to start developing your own smart contracts for ISCP (IOTA Smart Contract Protocol) in Rust and write unit tests in Go.
 In order to develop using the environment set up by this template, you need to have good understanding of the Rust and Go languages.

+This is a repository for myself but I welcome anyone interested in playing around with the current state of development of the IOTA Smart Contract Protocol (ISCP).
+Feel free to contact me on IOTA Foundation's discord server under Th3B0Y#8380.

 #### Simple structure prepared to start with development right away
 This is how the templated file structure looks like: